PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 two consequtive colons (`:`) can be used. `{x::x>10}` creates a set of all items that are comparable to `10` and are greater.
 `{x:x>10}` creates an [object ex nihilo](#objectExNihilo) with one member `x` that will have a boolean value corresponding to the greater-than comparison of the variable `x` with `10`.

+##### Subsets

+Subsets can be creted by allowing the expression in the implicit set definition to be a simple variable reference belonging to a superset, and then allowing the conditions in the definition to limit the elements belonging to the subset.
+Examples:

+	S:={x in Z:x>10}
+	S2:={x in S:x<20}

 #### Object Ex nihilo